Table of Contents

 | Access to Evidence | Review evidence that may be relied upon prior to the hearing. |

-| Opportunity to Respond | Present information, relevant evidence, and question witnesses. |
+| Opportunity to Respond | Present information, relevant evidence, and request that relevant questions be asked of witnesses through the Student Conduct Officer. |

 | Witness Requests | Propose relevant witnesses for consideration. |